klmnsrffn/klmnsrffn.github.io/README.md

 I’ve got a B.A. in Philosophy from Universitas Gadjah Mada, where I sharpened my analytical thinking and reasoning chops.
 My journey into the data science realm has been fuelled by a desire to merge abstract thinking with practical application, giving me a unique angle on problem-solving.

 ### Education
-- BA in Philosophy, Universitas Gadjah Mada at Yogyakarta.
+- B.A. in Philosophy, Universitas Gadjah Mada at Yogyakarta.
 Indonesia.
 August 2020

 ### Sertifications
 - Data Science and Machine Learning, Purwadhika Digital Technology School at Batam, Indonesia.
 March - July 2024